Inspire Summer Studentships

 Application materials

-The online application form will ask you to provide information about yourself, your top three projects of interest (selected from above) and a 250 word statement describing your interest in infectious diseases.
+The online application form will ask you to provide information about yourself, your top four projects of interest (selected from above) and a 250 word statement describing your interest in infectious diseases.

-For University of Toronto applicants (internal students), all materials should be submitted online through the application form.
-The supporting documents must be uploaded through the online application form.
+All application materials should be submitted online through the application form.
+Supporting documents must also be uploaded through the online application form.

 Resume and transcript